128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-packet-based        Detect sessions needing recovery due to unsolicited packets. inactivity-based    Detect sessions needing recovery due to session inactivity.
+- packet-based: Detect sessions needing recovery due to unsolicited packets.
+- inactivity-based: Detect sessions needing recovery due to session inactivity.

 ## `configure authority session-type`